kolserdav/conhos-cli/docs/en/docs/GettingStarted.md

 ## System requirements

 To work with the utility, you will need to install **Node.js** version **20** and higher on your computer.
-Official Node.js download page: https://nodejs.org
+Official Node.js download page: https://nodejs.org or use the **Node Version Manager** https://github.com/nvm-sh/nvm.

 ## Installation